 Agencies must conform to all OMH fiscal reporting requirements as outlined in the "Aid to Localities Spending Plan Guidelines."
-These guidelines are available on the Internet at https://apps.omh.ny.gov/omhweb/spguidelines/.
+These guidelines are available on the Internet at https://apps.omh.ny.gov/omhweb/spquidelines/.

 Agencies awarded these units will be required to maintain accurate reporting of all admissions and discharges through OMH's Child and Adult Integrated Reporting System (CAIRS) and adhere to any requirements OMH may subsequently develop.
+In addition to CAIRS reporting, the program will be required to complete additional evaluation components, as required, including but not limited to implementation checklists and support for residents completing an individual survey on admission and every six months thereafter.